 BH-TEDS records were completed during the initial assessment, annual update, and at discharge.
 Updates were also sent more frequently than yearly if any major change occurred in member information.
 Adequate validation processes were in place to ensure data accuracy and completeness.
-Detroit Wayne submitted BH-TEDS data files to the State weekly, via the FTP site.
+Detroit Wayne submitted BH-TEDS data files to the State twice a month, via the FTP site.
 After submission, the PIHP received a 4956 QI detailed response file, which included explanation for any file rejection that occurred.
-Errors received from the State were resolved at the PIHP level.
+Errors received from the State were resolved at the provider level and reviewed by the PIHP prior to the submission to MDHHS.
 Detroit Wayne maintained a dashboard where it could monitor the providers' BH-TEDS completion rates.
 Providers could also view their own BH-TEDS completion rates via the dashboard.
 If the PIHP had any concerns about a specific provider not completing BH-TEDS data, Detroit Wayne staff members could follow up with the provider to resolve the issue.